ColleSerre/SchoolArchives/ES/Bailet/main.md

 To lose heat:

-* Sweating (when sweat evaporates it takes some heat with it)
+* Sweating (when sweat evaporates it takes some of the heat with it)
 * Conduction (touching something cold)
 * Convection (heat moving through a fluid, through air)